noahyoung863/hello-world/README.md

 # hello-world
-This is my hello-world repository for the Repo and Pull request exercise
+Hello all!
+I'm Noah - a Computer Science Student at FSU.
+This is my Repo/Pull request exercise for the Software Engineering Capstone.
+Should be fun!